Analysis drives Performance

-With indexed performance measurement, company performance can be better evaluated because it shows performance independent of external factors, such as economic or business cycles, the ups and downs of exchange rates and raw material prices and extraordinary events such as mergers & acquisitions.
+Indexing operating performance manages the company with market comparisons.
+Instead of measuring performance by target deviation, performance is measured as market deviation - market-oriented.
+With indexing operating performance, company performance is better evaluated because it shows performance independent of external factors such as economic or business cycles, the ups and downs of exchange rates and raw material prices and extraordinary events such as mergers & acquisitions.

 Indexed compensation compares company performance with a market index.
-This indexed performance measurement motivates for profitable growth that target-based compensation systems typically hinder, even if growth targets are used.
-More about Indexed Compensation.
+This indexed performance measurement motivates for profitable growth.
+Target-based compensation systems typically obstruct high performance because of the use of realistic, in other words average, targets.

-Indexed strategy controlling expresses performance relative to the market which makes strategic controlling independent of the business cycle which classic strategic controlling cannot achieve.
-More on Indexed Strategy Controlling.
+Indexed strategy controlling expresses performance relative to the market which makes strategic controlling independent of the business cycle which classic strategic controlling cannot do.

 Obermatt CEO Hermann Stern on more pay and more orientation towards the future